 They can all be in the same hazard category, but you must be able to justify why they need the most urgent attention from a moral, legal, and financial perspective.

-Your employer has a duty of care and morally, they shouldn’t overlook dangerous hazards that are going to cause harm, lengthy health issues, or potentially life-ending injuries.
+Your employer has a duty of care, and morally, they shouldn’t overlook dangerous hazards that will cause harm, lengthy health issues, or potentially life-ending injuries.
 You can reflect on how hazards impact the mental health of the victim and those who witness the accident too.

 Tell the examiner what your employer is legally responsible for because of that legislation.